Before we study the parable itself, what is the background and the situation leading up to this parable? Let’s read Luke 13.

 - Likewise, God was ready to just reject the Israelite nation.
 He was ready to move on.

-- Luke 13:8 – he wanted to dig about it and dung it.
+- The dresser wanted to dig around it and dung it.

 - The dresser of the vineyard wanted to try and do something with the ground before destroying the tree.